Code of Conduct for the Equine Podiatry Association (UK)

 |Association||the Equine Podiatry Association (UK)|

 |Member||A current Member (other than an Honorary Member) of the Association|

 |Horse||A horse, pony, donkey, mule, ass or other equine animal|

 |Client||The owner of the Horse, or person given responsibility for the Horse by the owner|

 |Practice||A business partnership or group of professionals|

-Responsibilities to the association (applies to all Members)
+Responsibilities to other association members (applies to all members)